-The V-Moda Crossfade 2 Wireless Codex Edition headphones are 1) a mouthful and 2) an improvement upon the Crossfade 2 Wireless.
-The Codex Edition headphones include the same design external design, battery life, and hi-res audio reproduction (wired-only) as its predecessor with one major improvement: the uspport of the aptX and AAC Bluetooth codecs.
-With this new addition to the V-Moda family, does it render the Crossfade 2 Wireless irrelevant or does the subsequent price reduction make them an absolute steal?
+The V-Moda Crossfade 2 Wireless Codex Edition headphones improve upon the Crossfade 2 Wireless.
+The Codex Edition headphones include the same design external design, battery life, and headphone jack as its predecessor with one major improvement: the support of the aptX and AAC Bluetooth codecs.

 - DJs and anyone who’s rough with their stuff.
-So you need something that can keep up with your fast-paced lifestyle?
-Say no more.
-The patented SteelFlex headband can withstand at least ten instances of being crushed flat.
-Additionally, each headphone undergoes military-level MIL-STD-810G ensuring durability.
-And, you can get your logo engraved on the interchangeable shields.
+The SteelFlex headband can withstand at least 10 instances of being crushed flat.
+Each headset undergoes MIL-STD-810G testing to ensure durability.

-- Audio enthusiasts.
-The 50mm dual-diaphragm drivers are engineered to promote clarity and prevent midrange and treble masking.
+- On-the-go audio enthusiasts.
 If you’re like our executive editor Chris Thomas, Bluetooth is the auditory thorn in your side, but the Crossfade 2 Wireless Codex Edition includes aptX and AAC codec support, so you can enjoy CD-like quality without worrying about wires.
-If you’re still staunchly against Bluetooth streaming, these are hi-res certified by the Japan Audio Society when in wired mode.

 - Those who enjoy the finer things.
-V-Moda is produces excellent quality, durable products.
-But it these aren’t just for people who are rough with their headphones.
-No, no, no, that would be too plebeian.
 When you customize your cans before checkout, one of the plate categories is precious metals.
 From there you’ll find 14K gold in a variety of colors, platinum, sterling silver, and more.

-If you’re reading this as a current Crossfade 2 Wireless or an original Crossfade Wireless owner experiencing buyer’s remorse, don’t worry.
-V-Moda announced its Codex Upgrade Program.
-This gives Crossfade Wireless and Crossfade 2 Wireless owners a $200 or $250 coupon code towards the Codex Edition.
+V-Moda announced its Codex Upgrade Program, which gives Crossfade Wireless and Crossfade 2 Wireless owners a coupon code towards the Codex Edition.

 How are V-Moda Crossfade 2 Wireless Codex built?

-V-Moda’s modus operandi consists of producing tough-as-nails products that have specs to match.
-The Crossfade 2 Wireless Codex is no different.
-Each unit is subjected to rigorous testing to meet military-grade MIL-STD-810G standards.
-This testing—in tandem with the lightweight metal construction and signature CliqFold hinges—makes these an excellent option for travelers, DJs, gym goers, and the like.
+V-Moda’s modus operandi is to produce tough-as-nails products that have specs to match.
+This tough headset remains lightweight—that, combined with the CliqFold hinges, make these an excellent option for travelers, DJs, gym goers, and the like.

 With all of this talk of metal components and a battery of testing, you may be concerned about comfort.
-Fortunately, the cushioned SteelFlex headband and large memory foam cushions provide ample support.
+Worry not: the cushioned SteelFlex headband and large memory foam cushions provide ample support.
 Not only that, but the ear cushions have small cutouts in the vegan leather wrap for improved air circulation.
-Though your ears will still get hot while wearing these on a summer day, they won’t be completely suffocated.
-And if you’re not one for hearing strangers’ conversations on the subway, you’ll revel in the fact that the dense memory foam material isolates fairly well.

-Usually circumaural headphone controls are placed on a lateral edge of one of the ear cups.
+Usually over-ear headphone controls are placed on a lateral edge of one of the ear cups.
 In the case of the Crossfade 2 Wireless Codex, though, they sit just above the shield in an upside down V-formation.
-This definition makes it easier to identify which button is which.
-Sure, there’s no mistaking that the buttons are plastic, but they provide the perfect amount of resistance.
+This definition makes it easier to identify the buttons.
+You can access your preferred smart assistant, perform basic playback and call controls, and adjust the volume.

 Customizable and modular by design

-Durability and longevity aside, one of the major selling points of V-Moda headphones is that you can customize nearly anything.
+Durability and longevity aside, one of the major selling points of V-Moda headphones is customization.
 Like most headphones, you have control over the general color palette—black, black/rose gold, and white—but you can also choose the shield material and color; the screw material; and what accessories you want to include.

 Of course, opting for modest 14K gold-plated shields will cause the price to skyrocket from $350 to $1,000.
 Choosing platinum shields?
 Ouch.
 That’s going to run you $27,000.
 Luckily, the default aluminum options don’t alter the price, and they come in a variety of colors.
 Regardless of the material, you can get the shields either laser engraved or 3-D printed with a design of your choosing.

-What’s the difference between the Crossfade 2 Wireless and Crossfade 2 Wireless Codex Edition?
+V-Moda Crossfade 2 Wireless vs. Crossfade 2 Wireless Codex Edition

 A 430mAh battery supplies 14 hours of playback time before needing to be recharged.
-If you find that you forgot to charge the headphones, that’s ok, because these use quick charge technology and require just 30 minutes to provide four hours of playback.
-A full charging cycle will take a bit longer at around 2.5 hours.
+The headphones use quick charge technology and require just 30 minutes to provide four hours of playback.
+A full charging cycle takes 2.5 hours.

 These predominantly Bluetooth headphones feature a 10-meter connectivity range.
-And as we’re seeing more and more in mid-to-top tier headphones, Bluetooth multipoint connectivity is supported here, so you can connect to two devices simultaneously.
+And as we’re seeing more and more in mid-to-top tier headphones, Bluetooth multipoint is supported, so you can connect to two devices simultaneously.
 What’s more, aptX and AAC codec support means there’s virtually zero perceptible wireless latency.
 Again, you can always unravel the included 3.5mm aux cable for some hi-res audio quality.

-The pads included with the V-Moda Crossfade Wireless 2 offer a starkly impressive level of isolation, and this is a big upgrade.
-It looks like V-Moda ditched the thinner stock pads they used to offer in favor of the deep, plush XL pads.
+The pads included with the V-Moda Crossfade Wireless 2 isolate fairly well, because of the improved ear pads.
+V-Moda ditched the thinner stock pads offered with older headsets in in favor of the deep XL ear pads.
 This affords much better isolation, as they are capable of actually encircling an ear, instead of just sitting on them.

 Rainbows as performed by James Lindsey and Cicily is a comforting hip-hop track that sounds great through these bass-favoring cans.
-Straddling the line of sub-bass and bass, the drop at 0:20 is felt as much as it’s heard at around 60Hz.
-Lesser quality drivers may be perplexed by this kind of bass response, creating a lack of clarity any time the bass bumps.
-However, the Crossfade 2 Wireless Codex handle this with ease.
+The bass drop at 0:20 sounds great, and can be felt as well as heard.
+Lesser quality drivers may be perplexed by this kind of bass response, and reproduce distorted low notes, but these headphones handle bass notes very well.

 Hippo Campus’ song Warm Glow elicits feelings of warmth, as one would expect given the name.
-Transitioning from etherealism to what could be interpreted as a more grounded internal monologue at 2:57, this part of Warm Glow is dependent upon the steady hit of the cymbals while Jake Lupen and Nathan Stocker’s vocals become interwoven.
+At 2:57, steady cymba hits become present while Jake Lupen and Nathan Stocker’s vocals become interwoven.
 Their voices are easy to hear above the instrumental picking and constant hi-hat hits.
 It isn’t until 3:50 when the drums and vocal echos re-enter that the hi-hats become difficult to hear.

 Next: Best Beats alternatives